git-town/git-town/website/src/stacked-changes.md

 [fast-forward merge](https://git-scm.com/docs/git-merge#_fast_forward_merge).
 This guarantees that the new commit(s) on the main branch are the exact same commit(s) from the shipped feature branch.
-This helps Git recognize those commits at the next `git town sync` operation and omit unnecessary merge and rebase operations.
+This helps Git recognize those commits toRefId the next `git town sync` operation and omit unnecessary merge and rebase operations.

 GitLab provides fast-forward merges